 Space

 This question should help guide you to what equipment will be best for not only your goals but your lifestyle, too.
 If you’re living in a one-bedroom apartment, then maybe an option like a smart home gym or suspension trainer is better for now.
 On the other hand, a two-car garage or large basement affords you a lot more space to build a complete set-up.
 The vertical height is also a big consideration.
-It depends on your height and goals, but generally, you’ll want at least 92 inches from floor to ceiling to allow for pull-ups with any rack though that may vary.
+It depends on your height and goals, but generally, you’ll want at least 92 inches from floor to ceiling to allow for pull-ups or movements like overhead presses.

 Budget